rajesh-bhat/rajesh-bhat.github.io/index.md

 I am Rajesh Shreedhar Bhat, currently working as a *Data Scientist at Walmart Labs*, primarily focused on building reusable machine/deep learning solutions that can be used across various business domains at Walmart.

+## Education
+### Arizona State University, Online (May 2019 - 2021)
+* MS in Computer Science with ML Specialization.

+### PES Institue of Technology, Bengaluru (Aug.
+2012 - May.
+2016)
+* B.E in Information Science and Engineering.
+* Department Rank 7 - GOLD Medalist - ISE Branch with CGPA 9.44/10.

 ## Work Experience
 ### Walmart Labs, Bengaluru
 * **Data Scientist (Aug.
 2018 - Present)**